Feed-in tariffs in Germany

 In the first half of 2014, 28.5% of gross electricity production in Germany came from renewable sources.
 The Federal Environment Ministry estimated that renewables were to save 87 million tonnes of carbon dioxide by 2012.
 The average level of feed-in tariff was 9.53 ¢/kWh in 2005 (compared to an average cost of displaced energy of 4.7 ¢/kWh).
 In 2004, the total level of reallocated EEG surcharges was €2.4 billion, at a cost per consumer of 0.56 ¢/kWh (3% of household electricity costs).
 By 2013, the figure had risen to €20.4 billion.
 The tariffs are lowered every year to encourage more efficient production of renewable energy.
 By 2014, the EEG surcharge – which pays for the additional costs through feed-in tariffs – had increased to 6.24 ¢/kWh.
 As of July 2014, the regular reductions (degressions) were 1.5% per year for electricity from onshore wind and 1% per month for electricity from photovoltaics.

 The solar sector employed about 56,000 people in 2013, a strong decline from previous years, due to many insolvencies and business closures.

-Although most of the installed solar panels are nowadays imported from China, the Fraunhofer institute ISEestimates, that only about 30% of the EEG apportionment outflows to China, while the rest is still spent domestically.
+Although most of the installed solar panels are nowadays imported from China, the Fraunhofer institute ISE estimates, that only about 30% of the EEG apportionment outflows to China, while the rest is still spent domestically.
 The institute also predicts that Germany's solar manufacturing sector will improve its competitive situation in the future.